ggggggggg/julia/doc/manual/conversion-and-promotion.rst

     promote_rule(::Type{Float64}, ::Type{Float32} ) = Float64

 one declares that when 64-bit and 32-bit floating-point values are promoted together, they should be promoted to 64-bit floating-point.
+As with :func:`convert` and all functions defined outside the current module, :func:`promote_rule` must be imported or referenced as ``Base.promote_rule`` before it can be extended with additional definitions.
-The promotion type does not need to be one of the argument types, however;
+The promotion type does not
+need to be one of the argument types, however;
 the following promotion rules both occur in Julia's standard library::

     promote_rule(::Type{UInt8}, ::Type{Int8}) = Int